 These should be keyword-rich, consistent, trend-friendly and by taking the 10 steps in my guide you’ll be able to do this across all of your videos.
 This will boost your search rankings and appearances in Suggested Videos.

-Apart from the fact that you can fill it with lovely links to your own websites and social profiles they also allow for the placement of SEO friendly keywords.
+Apart from the fact that you can fill it with lovely links to your own websites and social profiles they also allow for the placement of video SEO friendly keywords.

 This one is nice and simple to implement and can pay off with great improvement in ranking and views: